 A great part of researching your family history is that there can be a number of unexpected benefits.
-You may learn about long-lost family you never know about.
+You may learn about long-lost family you never knew about.
 You may also learn about something you never expected: eligibility for a second citizenship.
-If you have a not too distant ancestor from certain European countries, you may be eligible to obtain a second citizenship.
-These countries include Poland, Hungary, Greece, Italy, Ireland, Lithuania, Latvia, and to a lesser extent Portugal, Spain, Switzerland, and Germany.
+If you have a not-too-distant ancestor from certain European countries, you may be eligible to obtain a second citizenship.
+These countries include Poland, Hungary, Greece, Italy, Ireland, Lithuania, Latvia, and to a lesser extent, Portugal, Spain, Switzerland, and Germany.
 We can’t forget one other very important country: Luxembourg.

 Prepare for Brighter Days

 That second part is key.
 Dual citizenship opens the doors to a world of new possibilities.
 After this time stuck at home, many people will want to set out and travel.
 Dual citizenship can make travel to new destinations much easier and even much longer.
 With a US passport, for example, you can only stay in Europe for 90 days at a time without a visa.
 But you may also think of the longer-term benefits of having a second passport.
 If you have ever wanted to live in another country, a new passport would make that a possibility.
 There are also many potential benefits to doing so.
 According to Business Insider, Luxembourg has the #1 Healthcare System in the World (USA #35) where 95.2% of households are covered by medical insurance and only 1.4% of total medical expenses are paid out of pocket.